lawalsegun2025/campus_placement_predictor/README.md

 - Percentage of Male and Female Placement

 ## Model Building
 Feature Selection was carried out using `ExtraTreesClassifier` feature importance and `mutual_infor_classif`.
-This is to get the features that contributes the most to predicting the target
+This is to get the features that contributes the most to predicting the target.

+4 Models were built, these include
+- RandomForestClassifier
+- Logistic Regression
+- DecisionTreeClassifie and
+- SVM

 ## Model Performance

+RandomForestClassifier was the best performing model with an accuracy of over 88%

 ## Deployment

+The model was deployed on Render cloud platform

 ## Future scope of project

+Get more data to improve theaccuracy and performance of the model